oschwery/BoskR/README.md

 **UNDER CONSTRUCTION**

-R package to test adequacy of birth-death diversification models using metrics of tree shape derived from the tree’s modified graph Laplacian spectrum.
+R package to test adequacy of birth-death diversification models using metrics of tree shape.

 Once completed, it will be made available as a stable version on CRAN and a development version here.
 For now, this version can be installed as follows:

 ```
 library(devtools)
-install_github("oschwery/BoskR", build_vignettes = TRUE)
+install_github("oschwery/BoskR")
 ```